gaurav137/azure-cleanroom-samples/big-data/README.md

 ## Governance UI (northwind, woodgrove)

-You can see various artifacts being managed in the consortium by opening the link displayed below by the below script:
+You can see various artifacts being managed in the consortium by opening the link displayed by the below script:
 ```powershell
 ./scripts/consortium/ui.ps1
 ```